 Rwenzori mountain national park is the best spot for hiking and nature walks experience.
 There are demarcated trails for all hikers and nature lovers to Rwenzori Mountain at central circuit zone.
 Lake Mahooma and Buraro chimp forest trail includes community walks to kichamba up to Karangura ridge and also hiking to Bundibugo area via Bwamba pass is massive and enjoyable.

 The guided forest walks and hiking can also be done in the communities of Ruboni and Turaco view just outside the park boundaries.
 So clients can walk along Mubuku River and they will be able to view Baker and portal peaks as the visitors will hike up to 2,300m above sea level.
 Along this route clients will have an opportunity to see chameleons, squirrels, vervet monkeys, birds and on the clear day, you will be able to view the snow capped Margherita peak (5109m).

-Bwamba pass gives an opportunity of visiting the bamboo forest, Ruwenzori villages and superb rift valley views.
-This is the most direct pass between Fort portal and Ruwenzori Mountain even before the road from Fort Portal to Bundibugyo was built in 1938.
+Bwamba pass gives an opportunity of visiting the bamboo forest, Rwenzori villages and superb rift valley views.
+This is the most direct pass between Fort portal and Rwenzori Mountain even before the road from Fort Portal to Bundibugyo was built in 1938.
 It offers a tough hike over the northern Ruwenzori ridge

 Mountain climbing / Volcano climbing in Rwenzori Mountains National Park